 The Importance of Periodontal Maintenance

-As noted above, periodontal maintenance is an important component of your overall oral health after you’ve already been through one bout of gingivitis or periodontitis.
+As noted above, periodontal maintenance is an important component of your overall oral health after you have already been through one bout of gingivitis or periodontitis.
 This activity is not confined to our Manhattan office, either.
 Certainly, your follow-up appointments here are essential, but you also need to put in the effort at home to reduce your risk of a relapse.
 Be sure to brush thoroughly twice a day, using the proper technique and floss daily as well.
-Ask Drs.
-Karabin and Gottesman if there are any additional precautions that might be beneficial in your case, and check in to make sure that your home oral hygiene routine is as effective as possible.
+Ask Dr. Gottesman, Dr. Pitman, or Dr. Bogart if there are any additional precautions that might be beneficial in your case, and check in to make sure that your home oral hygiene routine is as effective as possible.